 In addition to a bar examination, there are character, fitness, and other qualifications for admission to the bar in every U.S. jurisdiction.
 Applicants are encouraged to determine the requirements for any jurisdiction in which they intend to seek admission by contacting the jurisdiction.
 Addresses for all relevant agencies are available through the National Conference of Bar Examiners.

-The school's excellent location along the Northeast corridor means easy access to New York, Boston, Hartford and New Haven, and one of the highest concentrations of private law firms, corporate headquarters and financial institutions in the United States.
-The School of Law offers an extensive range of 22 clinic and externship programs that immerse students in real-world experience, and a focused and dedicated Career Development Office with a range of career development and job search programs and resources.
+The School of Law's excellent location along the Northeast corridor means easy access to New York, Boston, Hartford and New Haven, and one of the highest concentrations of private law firms, corporate headquarters and financial institutions in the United States.
+The school offers an extensive range of 22 clinic and externship programs that immerse students in real-world experience, and a focused and dedicated Career Development Office with a range of career development and job search programs and resources.

 Statistics and outcomes

-For the class of 2015, 99 of our 113 graduates were employed ten months after their graduation date.
-Our accrediting agency, the American Bar Association, maintains detailed information about the types of jobs in which those 99 graduates were employed on March 15, 2016.
-We encourage you to review the 2015 ABA Employment Summary Report detailing that information.
-You can also review the 2014 ABA Employment Summary Report and the 2013 ABA Employment Summary Report.
-Below, we include a chart and a graph summarizing the status and distribution of jobs held by the 99 class of 2015 graduates employed as of March 15, 2016.
+For the Class of 2016, 64 of our 76 graduates were employed ten months after their graduation date.
+Our accrediting agency, the American Bar Association, maintains detailed information about the types of jobs in which those 64 graduates were employed on March 15, 2017.

-(Statistics were compiled in March 2016, ten months after graduation.
-96 percent survey response rate - 109 of 113 graduates.
-All numbers are rounded to the nearest whole percent.)
+Statistics were compiled in March 2017, ten months after graduation, with a 96% survey response rate (73 of 76 graduates).
+All numbers are rounded to the nearest whole percent.

-Employment Status for QU School of Law Class of 2015
+Employment Status for School of Law Class of 2016

 JD is an advantage